Stocks point cautiously higher to end the week

 Traders have moved on from monitoring central bank activity to China-U.S. trade talks.

-All three U.S. equity futures markets are trading higher by less than 0.1 percent.
+All three U.S. equity futures markets are trading slightly higher.

 MORE FROM FOXBUSINESS.COM